 The important and powerful property of JXRay is that it lumps together (aggregates) all objects that are reachable via the same reference chain.
 The intermediate objects in the reference chain itself are aggregated too.
 For example, an intermediate INodeMap.map in the above example may correspond to one or many HashMap objects in memory.
 While some information is lost in this way, in reality this is seldomly a problem.
-On the contrary, the big adavantage of aggregated reference chains is that the repetitive details that would otherwise clutter the output are removed.
+On the contrary, the big adavantage of aggregated reference chains is that the repetitive details that would otherwise clutter the output, are removed.
 The remaining, distilled information allows you to see immediately what code is responsible for the fact that the given objects are held in memory.

-In this case, JXRay aggregates the above information and presents it as
+JXRay aggregates the above information and presents it as

-As you can see, when all the reference chains ending with com.google.protobuf.LiteralByteString.bytes are lumped together in this way, it turns out that this class/field is responsible for a really high number of arrays and percentage of memory.
+As you can see, when the numerous reference chains ending with com.google.protobuf.LiteralByteString.bytes are lumped together in this way, it turns out that this class/field is responsible for a really high number of arrays and percentage of memory.

 Where Memory Goes, by GC Root (Check for Memory Leaks).
 This information is crucial for understanding sources of high memory consumption and memory leaks.